 With technology always evolving and shortages of people with both tech and management skills, job and salary prospects in this field are excellent.
 Pay rates will generally exceed those for pure IT professionals.

-Entry requirements for Masters in Technology Management vary.
+Entry requirements for a Master of IT Management vary.
 But you can access most programs if you have an IT-related degree and professional experience in technology or tech management.
 Embedded graduate certificate courses often offer easier pathways into the online programs.
 A degree in any discipline may be sufficient.

 Here are course admission requirements.
 Enquire for further details.

 For this course, you should have a bachelor degree (or equivalent or higher qualification) in any field AND professional work experience of at least one year.